 Increase your students’ focus and engagement in writing with lesson ideas that deepen intrinsic motivation and independent writing habits

-- Practical Strategies to Increase Your Students Time-on-Task in Your Online or In-Person Writing Class
+- Practical Strategies to Increase Your Students’ Time-on-Task in Your Writing Class

-- Learn Ways to Transfer Your Positive Energy, Enthusiasm, and Passion to Your Students Whether You are Teaching In-Person or Online
+- Learn New Ways to Transfer Your Positive Energy, Enthusiasm, and Passion to Your Students

-Gain numerous strategies to show students that you are genuinely proud of their work and encourage them to do even more in the classroom or on their own when learning from home
+Students who have fallen behind in school can feel discouraged and give up… Gain numerous strategies to show students that you are genuinely proud of their work and encourage them to do even more in the classroom or on their own

-- Make Learning Relevant to the Lives of Your Students
+- Make Learning More Relevant to the Lives of Your Students

-Receive numerous ready-to-use activities that will make each day's lessons fit the needs of your students and get their sustained attention and focus to the assignment
+Receive numerous ready-to-use activities that will make each day’s lessons better fit the needs of your students and get their sustained attention and focus on the assignment at hand

 - Discover Proven Methods and Techniques that Strengthen Students’ Motivation and Increase Their Productivity

-Unleash the productivity of your underperforming students with specific guidelines, models and check points to discuss progress, set goals and increase student success both in school and online
+Unleash the productivity of your underperforming students with specific guidelines, models and check points to discuss progress, set goals and increase student success so they can catch up and experience greater success

-Each participant will receive an extensive digital resource handbook filled with practical strategies, methods, activities, and much more to help your unmotivated and underperforming writers succeed in writing
+Each participant will receive an extensive resource handbook filled with practical strategies, methods, activities, and much more to help your unmotivated and underperforming writers catch up and succeed in writing

 Outstanding Strategies You Can Use Immediately

-- Unite students for greater success—Underperforming students often feel alone and embarrassed, but with these specifically designed games they will soon feel comfortable with partners, in groups, whether in person or online
+- Unite students for greater success – Underperforming students often feel alone and embarrassed, but with these specifically designed games they will soon feel comfortable with partners and in groups

-- Creative ways to approach all modes of writing—Students will be asked to finish sentences using figurative language and sensory images, essays in progress, and "take-over" paragraphs where the author has left off
+- Creative ways to approach all modes of writing – Teach students how to use figurative language and sensory images, essays in progress, and “take-over” paragraphs where the author has left off

-- Ways to generate a plan for their essays—Too often students say, "I don't have anything to write about!"
-Research indicates that constructing a simple plan of action with major points and elaboration results in a higher grade
+- Ways to generate a plan for their essays – Too often students say, “I don’t have anything to write about!”
+Learn how to help students create simple plan of action with major points and elaboration resulting in a higher grade

-- Voice techniques help make "dull" papers interesting—Many underperforming students do not like to write because they believe that their essays are boring compared with their peers.
-With voice "tricks" in their toolbox, they are armed with strategies to overcome this barrier
+- Voice techniques help make “dull” papers more interesting – Many underperforming students do not like to write because they believe that their essays are boring compared with their peers.
+With voice “tricks” in their toolbox, they are armed with strategies to overcome this barrier

 A Message From Your Seminar Leader